XenZoneGroup/Inn/README.md

 # Interview Tasks

-[ ] Add a new section to the landing page
+[] Add a new question to the sign up form asking for the person's favourite colour.
+Keep the styling inkeeping with the current form.
+[] Based on what you've seen of the code pick a refactoring you would like to perform, talk us through it.